yktoo/yktoo.com/content/blog/posts/0342/index.en.md

 All in all this year has been quite successful in terms of business; our relationship with the customer is pretty good, I've got nice colleagues, a real good boss (myself), and lots of mind-challenging stuff to research.

-Among other things, I've started learning Gnome's {{< wiki "GTK+" "en" "GTK+" >}} widget library, so I'm planning to release an updated {{< a "/software/sound-switcher-indicator" "Sound Switcher Indicator" >}} version that features a full-fledged Preferences dialog.
+Among other things, I've started learning Gnome's {{< wiki "GTK+" "en" "GTK+" >}} widget library, so I'm planning to release an updated [Sound Switcher Indicator](/software/sound-switcher-indicator) version that features a full-fledged Preferences dialog.

 ## Travel {#travel}